 Axis 2: AI implementation

-Axis 2 focuses on identifying and constantly updating the technological and professional capabilities required for optimal integration of AI in organizations.
-It also aims to democratize the development of AI applications.
+Axis 2 concentrates on identifying and continuously updating the technological and professional capacities required for the optimal integration of AI within organizations.
+It also aims to contribute to the development of methods, tools, and technologies that enable trustworthy intelligent applications, while fostering the democratization of AI application development.

 Anticipated Impact